 The PCC states that the contracting authorities must be transparent, hence they must disclose the award criteria and the evaluation methodology of the bidders and of the bids evaluated.
 These must be clearly specified in the tender documents at the beginning of the procedure.

 The only award criterion admitted is the most economically advantageous bid, which may assume one of two forms:

-- best price–quality ratio: where the award criteria is composed of a group of factors and sub-factors concerning several aspects of the performance of the contract to be executed; or
+- multifactor, according to which the award criterion is densified by a set of factors and, where appropriate, sub-factors, corresponding to various aspects of the performance of the contract to be concluded; or

 In security and defence contracts, the award criteria can be of two kinds: the most economically advantageous bid or the lowest price.
 However, the lowest price can only be adopted if the tender specification defines all the remaining aspects of the contract's execution, submitting only the price to competition.